EduardCarmocanu/inato-technical-test/README.md

 # Overall architecure

 The architecture choices for the solution use general purpose patterns that are good fit for most applications.
-This way of building application is pretty close to how we are buivding microservices at contentsquare and hotjar because it offers a repeatable structure that is not very complicated to decipher as application grow in size
+This way of building application is pretty close to how we are building microservices at contentsquare and hotjar because it offers a repeatable structure that is not very complicated to decipher as applications grow in size

 You will find that the 2 main packages (api and cli) are both following the same application architecture where only the implementation details differ.